 - Reluctance to jump onto furniture

-- Less grooming, particularly over painful areas over the hips
+- Less grooming, particularly over painful areas like the hips

 - Matted fur over the hips (due to reduced grooming)

 - Vocalising when picked up

 - Increased frequency of accidents outside the litter tray

 To help support your senior cat's joints and manage arthritis, providing them with a soft, warm place to sleep is crucial.
 See our cat bed buying guide for more information.